-Donald Trump Aided & Abetted The ‘Enemy’ During Coronavirus Pandemic, Commentator Suggests
+Donald Trump Aided & Abetted The 'Enemy' During Coronavirus Pandemic, Commentator Suggests

-A recent report from The Washington Post spotlighted Donald Trump and his administration’s funding of prominent anti-vaccine groups amid the pandemic.
-Notably, the publication highlighted five organizations that are known to spread misleading information about COVID-19 and vaccinations that allegedly received over $850,000 in loans from the Trump administration’s Paycheck Protection Program.
+A recent report from The Washington Post spotlighted Donald Trump and his administration's apparent funding of prominent anti-vaccine groups amid the pandemic.
+Notably, the publication highlighted five organizations that are known to spread misleading information about COVID-19 and vaccinations that allegedly received over $850,000 in loans from the Trump administration's Paycheck Protection Program.

 According to progressive commentator David Pakman, this is tantamount to helping the "enemy."